AG2048/pcb-business-card/README.md

 # Major Revisions:
 ## V1 (2025)
 - Initial release of the PCB business card design.
-- Qi Wireless charging support.
-- NFC Tag support.
-- RGB LED Matrix / Array.
 - Design functions fully wirelessly, no need for any wired connections during operation.
-Maintains a slim profile.
+Maintains a slim profile (0.8mm thick PCB, with components on one side only).
+- PCB dimensions: 85.6mm x 53.98mm (standard credit card size).
-- Utilizes BQ51013B Qi Wireless Power Receiver IC to allow for wireless powering of the PCB business card in 5V 1A.
+- Qi Wireless charging support -- Utilizes BQ51013B Qi Wireless Power Receiver IC to allow for wireless powering of the PCB business card in 5V 1A.
-- Utilizes ST25DV64K NFC Tag to allow for wirelessly programming of the RGB LED Matrix Display, while also allowing users to tap the card on their phone to load my website [andygong.com](https://andygong.com).
+- NFC Tag support -- Utilizes ST25DV64K NFC Tag to allow for wirelessly programming of the RGB LED Matrix Display, while also allowing users to tap the card on their phone to load my website [andygong.com](https://andygong.com).
+- RGB LED Matrix / Array Display -- Utilizes a 6x12 RGB LED Matrix of SK6805-EC15 LEDs to allow for colorful display of patterns that can be controlled by an on-board ATtiny84A microcontroller.
 - The QR code on the back of the card can be scanned to load [andygong.com](https://andygong.com) as well.

-Manufactured and assembled by [JLCPCB](https://jlcpcb.com/).
+PCB manufactured by [JLCPCB](https://jlcpcb.com/).
+Prototype boards assembled by [JLCPCB SMT Assembly Service](https://jlcpcb.com/smt-assembly).
+Further component sourcing and assembly done by myself.

 ### Images